kgautam01/CodeForces-Scraper/README.md

 `<firefox/chrome>` : Web-driver to be used.
 `<true/false>` : Flag specifying whether the first run or not. `true` means the first run and `false` otherwise.

-Language-IDs:
+3. Language-IDs:
    * cpp.g++11
    * cpp.g++14
    * cpp.g++17
    * c.gcc11
    * python.3
    * java8
    * java11

 'scrapeList.pkl' denotes a subset of problems to be scraped.
 Codeforces API return information about a lot of problems.
-Using scrapeList.pkl will make the scrapign confined to about just 2.6K problems.
+Using scrapeList.pkl will make the scraping confined to just 2.6K problems out of all of the problems.

 ## Utility scripts
 * `getScrapedList.py`